md-afiq/Diverse-Weather-YOLO-Based-Object-Detection/README.md

 - **Motorcycle**
 - **Traffic Light**

-The system is trained and evaluated to ensure robust performance in challenging scenarios such as foggy, rainy, and clear weather conditions.
+The system is trained and evaluated to ensure robust performance in challenging scenarios such as foggy, rainy, and clear weather conditions..

 ---